 - Seals on the shower enclosure must be water-tight

 - Size, Shape and Height - Shower Enclosures come in different shapes; square, oblong, rectangular and quadrant.
-The choice of the size and shape gives you the space and comfort you need while showering.
-A review of your bathroom layout, in order to work out the dimensions and placement of the enclosure, is a must before you finalise your purchase to avoid any mismatch.
+The choice of size and shape gives you the space and comfort you need while showering.
+A review of your bathroom layout, to work out the dimensions and placement of the enclosure, is a must before you finalise your purchase to avoid any mismatch.

 - Look for doors with the smooth mechanism.

-- Seals on the shower enclosure must be water-tight.
+- Seals on the shower enclosure must be watertight.

-- Select fixtures from reputed brands to make replacement procedures hassle free.
+- Select fixtures from reputed brands to make replacement procedures hassle-free.

 What about the thickness of glass of an enclosure?

 All enclosures and screens in the UK are made of toughened safety glass, which ensures safety in the event of any accident or mishap leading to the glass breaking.
 However, the thickness of this glass varies from one brand to another and within the brand itself.
-Commonly, the range includes 4mm, 6mm, 8mm to a maximum of 10mm.
+Commonly, the range includes 4mm, 6mm, and 8mm to a maximum of 10mm.

 Why is Thickness so important when it comes to Enclosures?